 Intent can create targeted social media ads and landing pages for you!
 Talk to us to learn how we can help you grow your business.

+Using LinkedIn for mortgage marketing is one of the best ways for mortgage professionals to build their network.
 With over 660 million users worldwide, LinkedIn has recently been on a steady growth trail and seen record levels of engagement and job postings.
-Not only does LinkedIn help expand your professional network and connect you to other business-minded people who can contribute to your success, but it also increases lead generation.
+Not only does using LinkedIn help expand your professional network and connect you to other business-minded people who can contribute to your success, but it also increases lead generation.
 Adding LinkedIn to your marketing strategy is a pivotal move toward a successful business.
 According to a HubSpot study, the Microsoft-owned platform has performed better than Facebook or Twitter when it comes to visit-to-lead conversion rate at an impressive 2.74% compared to .69 and .77% from Twitter and Facebook, respectively.

 There are a number of ways you can use LinkedIn to best advantage: